potatoeggy/htn-backend/README.md

 Written for the 2023 Hack the North backend challenge and to play around with Rust.
 Hello!

+## Stack

+- Rust
+- Diesel (ORM)
+- SQLite (in hindsight, I would have used Postgres)
+- Tide (web server framework)
+- REST (learning Rust + Diesel + Tide + GraphQL all at once would be a lovely experience, I'm sure, but I enjoy having time to study for midterms)

+The amazing library `serde` was almost enough to make me not regret choosing Rust.
+Almost.

 ## Usage

 Cargo and Rust 1.62+ must first be available on your system.
 [Here are some instructions to install them](https://doc.rust-lang.org/cargo/getting-started/installation.html) if you haven't already.